AintJierie/GitVault/README.md

-# 📦 GitVault for Obsidian (v0.0.1)
+# 📦 GitVault (v0.0.1)

-**GitVault** is a powerful Obsidian plugin that integrates your GitHub projects directly into your vault.
-Keep track of repositories, branches, issues, and pull requests without ever leaving Obsidian.
+**GitVault** is a powerful plugin that integrates your GitHub projects directly into your vault.
+Keep track of repositories, branches, issues, and pull requests without ever leaving the app.

 ## 🚀 Features